mdelapenya/presentations/CI_practices/src/index.md

 # Practice 8

+---

-**Take responsability for all breakages that result from your changes**
+# Take responsability for all breakages that result from your changes

 ---